abhisekdash35/JENNER-search-for-COVID-19-vaccine-slot-availability/README.md

 ## Project Dependancies
 1) JAVA 1.8 or higher.
+2) Dependant libraries are available in the lib folder.
-2) cURL tool. cURL for Windows can be downloaded from https://curl.se/windows/
+3) cURL tool. cURL for Windows can be downloaded from https://curl.se/windows/

 ## To run this project